 But let’s now look at the difference in playing style that are driven by the rules as written.

 Being Too Thorough is Suicidal; Stay Focused on the Mission

-In any given adventure, not every monster needs to be killed, not every secret door needs be located, and not every magic item needs to be found.
-Modern players have the expectation that they’re not going to miss anything, which seems to come from and arrogance that they feel their low-level characters can save the world.
-They can’t.
+In any given adventure, not every monster must be killed, not every secret door must be located, and not every magic item must be found.
+Modern players have the expectation that they’re not going to miss anything, which seems to come from an arrogant notion that their low-level characters can save the world.
 They shouldn’t expect to be capable of that.
-Even high-level characters that do save the world don’t do so by killing every last orc on the planet.
+Even high-level characters don’t save the world by killing every last orc on the planet.
 They stop the world-ending ritual or diffuse the apocalyptic relic.
-Instead, characters should focus on their mission.
-If their job is to find the noble’s missing child, then they should be laser focused on that mission.
+Players of all levels should focus on their characters’ mission.
+If their job is to find the noble’s missing child, then they should be laser-focused on that.
 Once they find the child, or determine the child’s final fate (that got dark quickly), they should return back to home base, collect their reward, and rest up.
-Sure, there’ll be some leftover creatures, but that’s a fight for another day (perhaps for someone else).
+Sure, there’ll be some leftover creatures, but that’s a fight for another day (and perhaps even for someone else).

 In the first column, fourth full paragraph of page 109 of the 1e PHB, there’s a great paragraph on this topic.
 It starts, “Avoid unnecessary encounters.”

 Cats Aren’t the Only Ones Killed by Curiosity